 Support groups are helpful because you get to talk to other people who are experiencing some of the same things that you’re going through.
 Support groups can be in-person, online, or over the phone.
 Many support groups are tailored to your age or stage of breast cancer treatment or recovery.

 To find a support group, visit the following websites:

 These organizations can help you find support groups all across the country.
 You can also ask your doctor or social worker to refer you to a local group.

 Support groups aren’t for everyone.
 If you’re not comfortable expressing your feelings with a group, you may want to start with one-on-one counseling.
 But consider giving a support group a try to see what it’s like.
 You can always come back to it at a later date when you’re feeling more comfortable.

 Volunteering in your community can make you feel empowered.
 Helping others can be a rewarding experience.
-You can volunteer for an organization like Susan G. Komen or the American Cancer Society.
-You can also contact a local charity to see if they need help.
+You can volunteer for an organization like Susan G. Komen or the

 Stress reduction can help you manage depression and anxiety.
 It also has a positive effect on your blood pressure and overall heart health.
 Reducing stress can help you manage fatigue as well.

 Stress management comes in many forms.
 Here are a few good ways to relieve stress:

 - guided imagery

 Symptoms of depression include feelings of sadness, emptiness, or hopelessness, loss of pleasure in daily activities, and trouble thinking and concentrating that lasts for two weeks or more.